Humanitarian immigration relief

 Humanitarian Relief Is Not One Application.

-U.S. immigration law includes several protections for people harmed by crime, trafficking, or abuse, as well as limited parole authority for urgent humanitarian situations.
+U.S. immigration law offers several forms of protection for people harmed by crime, trafficking, or abuse.
+It also allows limited parole in some urgent cases.

-These cases can affect safety, work authorization, family members, admissibility, and possible future permanent residence.
-The first task is not choosing a form.
-It is identifying the legally correct remedy and understanding every risk before filing.
+These cases can affect safety, work permits, family members, and future immigration options.
+Do not start by choosing a form.
+First, find the right legal path.
+Then review the risks before filing.

 Possible forms of protection